 While planning all of this, I decided, why not try to squeeze in a day in another city before going home?
 Dubrovnik, Croatia seemed like a good one day city, but the flight options from Malta were horrible.
 Everything was going to cost about $1000 and involve 2-3 flights, eating up not only my money but an entire day in transit.

 About to give up the idea of going to Dubrovnik, a light bulb went on while I was looking at a map.
 I ended up with an evening flight on RyanAir from Malta to Bari, Italy on the east coast of Italy, and then an 9 hour overnight ferry to Dubrovnik.
 I didn’t feel like I was wasting time since the ferry was at night, plus it took care of my transportation and lodging in one.
 Even if my “lodging” was basically a lawn chair outside on deck.

 To get home, I did the same thing.
 I looked for the cheapest combination of flights out of Dubrovnik and flights back to Atlanta.
 I found the cheapest way was a short flight on easyJet from Dubrovnik to Geneva, and then from Geneva to Paris to Atlanta on Delta/Air France.

 The total cost of all flights on Delta, one flight each on easyJet, Air Malta, and RyanAir, and the overnight ferry: $1450.
 I saved about $400 off the price of the roundtrip ticket to Malta alone.
 The savings more than covered the cost of my lodging and I got to visit another city.
 All it took was a little research and planning.

-So explore different airlines and routes, don’t forget about other methods of transportation such as ferries and trains, and do some research.
-Enjoy your travels, hopefully save some money along the way, and discover your hidden inner planner.
+So explore different airlines and routes, don’t forget about other methods of transportation such as ferries, buses, and trains, and do some research.
+Enjoy your travels, hopefully save some money along the way, and discover you also enjoy travel planning.